nitpick.blender module

 >>> quoted_split("my.key.without.quotes") ['my', 'key', 'without', 'quotes'] >>> quoted_split('"double.quoted.string"') ['double.quoted.string'] >>> quoted_split('"double.quoted.string".and.after') ['double.quoted.string', 'and', 'after'] >>> quoted_split('something.before."double.quoted.string"') ['something', 'before', 'double.quoted.string'] >>> quoted_split("'single.quoted.string'") ['single.quoted.string'] >>> quoted_split("'single.quoted.string'.and.after") ['single.quoted.string', 'and', 'after'] >>> quoted_split("something.before.'single.quoted.string'") ['something', 'before', 'single.quoted.string']

-- nitpick.blender.quotes_splitter(flat_key: str) tuple[str, ...] [source]
+- nitpick.blender.quotes_splitter(flat_key: str) tuple[str, ...] [source]¶

 Split keys keeping quoted strings together.

-- nitpick.blender.replace_or_add_list_element(yaml_obj: Union[CommentedSeq, CommentedMap], element: Any, key: str, index: int) None [source]
+- nitpick.blender.replace_or_add_list_element(yaml_obj: CommentedSeq | CommentedMap, element: Any, key: str, index: int) None [source]¶

 Replace or add a new element in a YAML sequence of mappings.

-- nitpick.blender.search_json(json_data: ElementData, jmespath_expression: ParsedResult | str, default: Any = None) Any [source]
+- nitpick.blender.search_json(json_data: ElementData, jmespath_expression: ParsedResult | str, default: Any | None = None) Any [source]¶

 Search a dictionary or list using a JMESPath expression.
-Return a default value if not found.

 >>> data = {"root": {"app": [1, 2], "test": "something"}} >>> search_json(data, "root.app", None) [1, 2] >>> search_json(data, "root.test", None) 'something' >>> search_json(data, "root.unknown", "") '' >>> search_json(data, "root.unknown", None)